paulkernfeld/glx/README.md

 [Map](https://commons.wikimedia.org/wiki/File:Green_Line_Extension.svg) Courtesy Wikipedia user Pi.1415926535, CC-BY-SA 3.0

-I want to look at how much the Green Line will change transit times for residents living near planned stations.
+I want to look at how much the Green Line will change transit times from Somerville to downtown Boston.

 ## 🐃 Yak Shaving 🐃

 I'd like to analyze transit times... so I clearly need to write an OpenStreetMap file ingester and a GPU-based map renderer!?

 - Ingester
 - Renderer